 Photo via Bali Floating Leaf

-There are endless choices when it comes to Bali retreats.
+There are endless choices when it comes to eco resorts in Bali.
 We’ve chosen one that is equally committed to preserving the environment, working with locals, and providing the ultimate transformational experience for guests.

 (Related: If you want to be an eco traveller, follow these excellent tips by The Wanderful Me) →